-- o Satisfaction evaluation of the UM program using Member and Provider input - o Utilization data analysis - o Monitor for possible over- or under-utilization of clinical resources - o Quality oversight - o Monitor for adherence to CMS, NCQA, State and health plan UM standards
+- Satisfaction evaluation of the UM program using Member and Provider input - Utilization data analysis - Monitor for possible over- or under-utilization of clinical resources - Quality oversight - o Monitor for adherence to CMS, NCQA, State and health plan UM standards

-For more information about Molina's UM program, or to obtain a copy of the HCS Program description, clinical criteria used for decision making, and how to contact a UM reviewer, access the Molina website or contact the UM department.
+For more information about Molina's UM program, or to obtain a copy of the HCS Program description, clinical criteria used for decision making, and how to contact a UM reviewer, access the Molina website or contact the UM Department.

 Medical Groups/IPAs and delegated entities who assume responsibility for UM must adhere to Molina's UM Policies.
-Their programs, policies and supporting documentation are reviewed by Molina at least annually.
+Their programs, policies and supporting documentation are reviewed by Molina at a minimum of once annually.